TalinTheDev/rpg/README.md

 - A sky blue colored window
 - Player sprite from [kenney.nl](https://kenney.itch.io/creature-mixer)
 - Player moves and also flips on horizontal movement
+- Camera follows player + orange circle at origin for reference

 Planned features (for next update/very distant future) are: